Maha028/DataArmor/README.md

 DataArmor is a tool that utilizes the Mondrian algorithm to achieve k-anonymity.
 Its purpose is to partition records within a dataset, ensuring that each group contains a minimum of k-1 records, based on specified quasi-identifiers.
 Subsequently, the tool performs necessary verification and anonymization steps to transform these partitions into equivalent classes that satisfy the k-anonymity criterion.
-By ensuring that each record is indistinguishable among a larger group, the tool effectively reduces the risk of individual identification.
+By ensuring that each record is indistinguishable among a larger group, the tool effectively reduces the risk of individual identification. how to use:
+For code running we used the Python libraries:
+  1.Pandas (pip install pandas)
+  2.Tkinter (install python3-tk)
+  3.CSV (pip install python-csv)

+  Dataset:
+  Module to load the dataset provided by the user (CSV file).
+  Define EID, Numeric QID, Non-Numeric QID, and value of K.

+  run DataArmor_GUI.py first

 Processing:
 1- Read the dataset.